top of page

 July 24 1968 Firma Beg.
 Bildelar (Used Car parts inc. ) in Motala took over the DS.
 No one knows how it was used there but...

-December 10 1971 (When I was exactly 6 months old) the car was registered as scrapped by the authorities.
+December 10 1971 the car was registered as decomissioned by the authorities.

 Late 1980s this car was found near Linköping by the previous owner Mr. Mårten Ekelin and it had been